• Home

 ============================

-BIGMouthPiece™ for alto clarinet ~ Get it out of the closet!
+BIGMOUTH™ for alto clarinet ~ Get it out of the closet

 =====================================

-Cleaning To dry the textured interior, a soft brush "saver" swab is INCLUDED (use it for the neck too).
-Use a mouthpiece brush occasionally with soap and water.
+Cleaning I include a swab that's effective and safe for the textured interior.
+It's a sax neck brush, good for your neck too.
+Occasionally, you can use a soft bristle brush with soap and water.
 For stubborn deposits, soak the MP in vinegar, then wash.
-BTW, to swab the body of the horn, a soprano sax Pad Saver is ideal.
+BTW, to swab the body of your horn, a soprano sax Pad Saver is ideal.

 =====================================